Home » Progressives

-Yet Obama did not allow racial division and hate to give way to hating; he did not allow hatred and condemnation to nix his capacity to love; he inspired unity among blacks, Hispanics, educated whites, and even among the demographic Democrats find so elusive, working class whites.
+Yet Obama did not allow racial division and hate to give way to hating; he did not allow hatred and condemnation to affect his capacity to love; he inspired unity among blacks, Hispanics, educated whites, and even among the demographic Democrats find so elusive: working class white people.
 We were, in the words of James Baldwin, “hoping to name the kingdom new, to make it honorably and worthy of life.”

-And I am forever grateful to President Obama for renewing my hope in politics–in how it can bring about positive changes in people’s lives.
+And I am forever grateful to President Obama for renewing my hope in politics–in proving that good governance is one of the most effective ways bring about positive changes in people’s lives.

 Imagine for a moment that Obama had two immigrant wives, multiple failed marriages, multiple failed businesses.
 Imagine Obama standing in front a sign with the campaign slogan “Make America Great Again”.
 Imagine that Obama refused to turn over his tax returns; had extensive ties to a foreign government that just so happens to be our greatest enemy: Russia and Putin; imagine if Lspent millions of tax dollars on maintaining three residences for the Secret Service to protect.